Tosca: Biography: (noun) The writing of a life

 came as an old woman’s voice to my inner ear.
 I transcribed it and set aside the page that would later become the prologue.
 Iscariot

 was a suggestion from editor friend Jeff Gerke–one I immediately rejected.
 But then I couldn’t get it out of my mind.
 Six months later, I finally brought it up to my agent, hoping he would talk me out of it.
 He didn’t.

 (For more on Tosca’s writing journey, be sure to sign up for her newsletter.
 You’ll receive a free behind-the-scenes look at the story behind each of her books to date.)

 Hear more from Tosca HERE.

 Q: About that pageant thing...

-A: You know, that was one of those things where someone saying, “You should do that” opened a possibility to me that I would never have considered (or considered possible) before.
+A: You know, that was one of those things where someone saying, “You should do that” opened a possibility to me that I never would have considered.
 Remember: I attended a very liberal women’s college!
 But it was a fascinating experience.
-And by doing it, I had the opportunity to represent local charities and lend the platform to numerous women’s causes, including breast cancer.
+And by doing it, I had the privilege to represent numerous local charities and women’s causes, including breast cancer.
 I began public speaking that year, which has benefitted everything I’ve done since from consulting (I used to be a Senior Consultant with the Gallup Organization) to book publicity.

 Q: Do you still model?

 A: Modeling is something that came in my 30s as an off-shoot of the pageant experience.
-I haven’t done as much of late; life got hectic after Demon’s release!
+I haven’t done as much of late, though I still do the occasional job.